XPsoud/wxCheckSums/README.md

  - I18N or not (english)
  - Can be "portable" if a file named "settings.xml" (empty or not) is created/placed in the application's folder
  - Checksums can be displayed uppercase or lowercase
+ - Checksums type can be disabled (application wide)
 #### Hash types : ####
  - MD5
  - SHA1